ProfAndrewMayne/hackathon-rules/Rules.md

 10. Projects that violate the [Code of Conduct](Code%20of%20Conduct.md) are not allowed.
 11. Teams can be disqualified from the competition at the organizers' discretion.
 Reasons might include but are not limited to breaking the Competition Rules, breaking the [Code of Conduct](Code%20of%20Conduct.md), or other unsporting behaviour.
 12. Any breach of these rules will be dealt with accoring to the [Cheating Response Procedure](https://github.com/ProfAndrewMayne/hackathon-rules/blob/master/Cheating%20Response%20Procedure.md).
+13. Participants must be present at the venue for the judging process to be have their submission considered for entry.

 ## Demos